 The diversionary program is not guaranteed, and in fact, it is discretionary with the judge, but if you qualify your charges will be stayed pending final outcome, and if you successfully complete the program your charges will be dismissed.
 Once you have successfully completed the program your charges will be reported to the State Bureau of Identification, but the charge is now not considered as a conviction on your record.

 Many of the shoplifting charges we defend are due to lack of judgment by minors or kids at the mall who think they can get away with quickly putting a t-shirt under their jacket.
 Contact The Mark Law Firm and let us defend you through this tough times.
-We are dedicated, aggressive and compassionate attorneys representing clients in Somerset County, Green Brook and Bridgewater New Jersey.
+We are dedicated, aggressive and compassionate team representing clients in Somerset County, Green Brook and Bridgewater New Jersey.
 Call us at 908-375-6767 to set up your consultation now.